romanpauk/dingo/test/matrix/README.md

 Recursive dependency compositions are a separate shared type axis.
 Constructor detection projects each type into a one-argument constructor shape.
-Resolution and invocation cross the same type with their container, scope, and request strategy axes.
+Resolution and invocation model the full product of the same type with their container, scope, and request-strategy axes.
+The generated coverage report keeps every supported and unsupported cell explicit.
+C++ generation projects supported cells into a smaller witness set: the `full` profile executes every supported composition for resolve and invoke, and the `portable` profile executes every structural category.
+Both profiles additionally cover every feasible outer operator, container, scope, request-strategy, copyability, and movability combination for both operations.
+Unsupported cells are reported and contract tested.
 Exact stored wrappers use the request category selected by the scope rule, while a top-level raw pointer registers its leaf and requests the pointer value.
 This keeps carrier semantics out of this axis while still exercising both exact-wrapper resolution and the supported pointer conversion.

+Select the execution profile with `-DDINGO_MATRIX_PROFILE=full` or `-DDINGO_MATRIX_PROFILE=portable`.
+Local development defaults to `full`; CI runs it on one primary compiler and uses `portable` for portability jobs.

 Shared-cyclical graphs use a dedicated compositional family.
 It crosses container implementation, registration mode, the value or `shared_ptr`